Review these 13 common reasons why investors reject startup pitches to improve your chances

 11. Marketing strategy is poor

-You don’t have a marketing strategy.
 You have spent time developing a product and business plan, but no strategy to get it out there.
 Investors will tear you down without mercy.

 Develop a strategy to get the word out about your product.
 A marketing strategy works very well in conjunction with a PR strategy.